 Common Mistakes to Avoid

-• Sauce too salty.
-Low-sodium soy sauce makes this easier to control.
+- Sauce too salty: Use low-sodium soy sauce.
 If you only have regular soy sauce, start with less and taste before adding more.

-• Burned sugar or honey.
-Do not add the sauce directly to a dry screaming-hot pan.
-Lower the heat to medium before adding it.
-Honey and brown sugar scorch quickly at very high heat.
+- Burned honey or sugar: Lower the heat before adding the sauce.
+Honey and brown sugar can scorch quickly over very high heat.

 Teriyaki Chicken Rice Bowl